Buzz Aldrin: Politics

 Aldrin is an active supporter of the Republican Party, headlining fundraisers for its members of Congress and endorsing its candidates.
 He appeared at a rally for George W. Bush in 2004 and campaigned for Paul Rancatore in Florida in 2008, Mead Treadwell in Alaska in 2014 and Dan Crenshaw in Texas in 2018.
 He appeared at the 2019 State of the Union Address as a guest of President Donald Trump.

-In the 2024 presidential election, he endorsed Trump.
+In the 2024 presidential election, Aldrin endorsed Trump.
 Aldrin cited Trump's promotion of space exploration policy as a reason for his endorsement, claiming that interest in it has waned in previous years.
 He was quoted with saying "For me, for the future of our Nation, to meet enormous challenges, and for the proven policy accomplishments above, I believe the nation is best served by voting for Donald J. Trump".
 He added, "I wholeheartedly endorse him for President of the United States.
 Godspeed President Trump, and God Bless the United States of America".